Shaco-uo/MISC/store_system/Readme.txt

 * Dialogs require defs_dialog_bg.scp
-- Add store_system/ folder to spheretables.scp.
 How to Use
 1. House Store: Create i_deed_vendor_house
 2. Market Store
+- Add store_system/ folder to spheretables.scp.
+Before the maps are loaded
 - This system needs a roomdef with the following tags.

 	[ROOMDEF a_market_store_1]